Welfare: how help becomes a hindrance

-David Clements works in social care, writes on social policy issues, and is co-editor of The Future of Community: Reports of a Death Greatly Exagerrated published by Pluto Press.
+Dave Clements works in social care, writes on social policy issues, and is co-editor of The Future of Community: Reports of a Death Greatly Exagerrated published by Pluto Press.
 (Buy this book from Amazon(UK).)
 This is an edited version a speech given this year’s Battle of Ideas festival.

 Previously on spiked

-David Clements argued that earlier state intervention into family life would not fix ‘Broken Britain’.
+Dave Clements argued that earlier state intervention into family life would not fix ‘Broken Britain’.
 Ken McLaughlin looked at the legacy of ‘radical social work’.
 Jennie Bristow said the tragic case of ‘Baby P’ should not be used as a springboard for spreading suspicion.
 Tim Black did not think the death of Baby P proved the existence of Britain’s underclass.
 Or read more at spiked issue Baby P.

 To enquire about republishing spiked’s content, a right to reply or to request a correction, please contact the managing editor, Viv Regan.